Pentanium/ABClientFilters/CONTRIBUTING.md

 * PiQuark6046 : `piquark6046@tuta.io`

 ### During Contribution
 * You must commit signed commits.
+[Need Help?](https://docs.github.com/en/github/authenticating-to-github/about-commit-signature-verification)
 If you not, the commit will be blocked by Branch protection function of GitHub.
+* You must use English language.